 3. Search for Archives to Donate Your Family History

-At some point, you might need to conduct research for places for you to donate your research rather than find your research in archives.
+At some point, you might need to conduct research for places where you can donate your research rather than find your research in archives.

 ArchiveGrid can help you discover unfamiliar repositories that might accept your collection.
-Remember, this collection can contain just about anything from documents, to books, to correspondence, to artifacts and photos.
+Remember, this collection can contain anything from documents to books to correspondence to artifacts and photos.

-• Click on pins in an area to discover the museums, universities, and other repositories that reside in that location.
+Click on pins in an area to discover the museums, universities, and other repositories located there.

 This is how I found the New Mexico State Library in Santa Fe.

-Or use the text links to discover museums by their name and location.
+You can also use the text links to discover museums by name and location.
 This is how I learned about the National Hispanic Cultural Center.

 You can then search their collections or access their contact information.
-If you can not find a donation page on their website, find the institutions' phone number or email.
+If you can not find a donation page on their website, see the institution's phone number or email.
 Request information about making physical donations of documents and artifacts.

 If you leverage this tool now, you can find the best future home for your family archive.